 ● Prognostic Biomarkers

-Over the last several years we have been attempting to identify genetic or protein biomarkers that can predict outcome for patients with breast cancer being treated with standard chemotherapies.
+Over the last several years we attempted to identify genetic or protein biomarkers that can predict outcome for patients with breast cancer being treated with standard chemotherapies.
 For example, we have shown that there is an association between single nucleotide polymorphisms in DNA repair and cellular detoxification enzymes and clinical outcome for some patients with breast cancer.
 We have also shown that immune system markers such as cytokines and immune cell types (imunophenotype) can be associated with responses to therapies.
-The goal of these studies is to develop a group of prognostic biomarkers that can be used by clinicians to assist choosing the best therapy option.
+The goal of these studies was to develop a group of prognostic biomarkers that can be used by clinicians to assist choosing the best therapy option.

 - Selected publications